 House training was the thing I was most concerned about when we were considering getting a puppy.
 I was really dreading it.
 I had read stories in groups about people not being able to housebreak their pups until over a year old.
 After reading a lot of puppy books before we brought Sass home, we developed a strategy that we put to use.
 It worked great for us and I’m going to share our best tips today!

-By the time she was 4 months old, she pretty well had the hang of house training.
+By the time she was 4 months old, she had the hang of house training.
 She would only have the occasional accident.
-Since then, she’s only had an accident inside our house if her belly has been upset.
+Since then, she’s only had an accident inside our house if her belly has been upset!

-It was around her 5-month-old mark that we finally trusted her enough to start letting her sleep with us.
-She is so spoiled, but this is something my husband wanted her to do since she was a baby.
-My husband got put on midnights, and it was so nice to have her in bed!
-I was a nervous wreck, and she really put me at ease.
+It was around the 5-month mark that we finally trusted her enough to start letting her sleep with us.
+(She is so spoiled, but this is something my husband wanted her to do since she was a baby!)

 So that is our potty training experience!
 All-in-all, it wasn’t as bad as I had expected initially.
 I sure am thankful she knows the drill now though!
 If you want to print out these tips and get even MORE house training tips, enter your email below to get my free tip sheet.